 Though not as common as other types of vinegar, rice vinegar can make a great addition to your kitchen for more unique dishes where you want a bit of a flavor kick.

-This is the bottom line: Rice vinegar has an incredibly long shelf life, and can last for years when stored properly.
-However, it can degrade in quality, so you should ensure there are no major changes to the product before use.
+This is the bottom line: Rice vinegar has an incredibly long shelf life and can last for years when stored properly.
+However, it can degrade in quality, so you should ensure there are no significant changes to the product before use.

 What Is Rice Vinegar?

 Rice vinegar is a liquid made from fermented rice.
-The fermentation occurs when the sugar from the rice is converted to alcohol and then into vinegar.
+Fermentation occurs when the sugar from the rice is converted to alcohol and then into vinegar.

 Shelf Life Of Rice Vinegar

-But, this does not mean rice vinegar does not change or go bad.
+But this does not mean rice vinegar does not change or go bad.
 It will begin to degrade in quality.
-The standard shelf life for rice vinegar, in proper storage conditions, is up to five years.
-If refrigerated, its shelf life can prolong to even up to 10 years.
+In proper storage conditions, rice vinegar’s standard shelf life is up to five years.
+If refrigerated, its shelf life can be even up to 10 years.